hotpot26/Sandbox/README.md

 # sudoku
-Android application for a Sudoku solver
+A sandbox for getting used to GitHub.